MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-data-real-time-hub.md

 ---
 title: Get data for Data Activator from Real-Time Hub
-description: Learn how to get data from Real-Time Hub for use in Data Activator.
+description: Learn how to get data from Real-Time Hub and use it in Data Activator to enhance your application's functionality.
 author: davidiseminger
 ms.author: davidi
-ms.topic: conceptual
+ms.topic: concept-article
-ms.custom:
+ms.custom: FY25Q1-Linter
-ms.date: 05/21/2024
+ms.date: 09/09/2024
+#customer intent: As a Fabric user I want to learn to get data for Data Activator from Real-Time Hub.
 ---

 # Get data for Data Activator from Real-Time Hub

+From within a Data Activator reflex item, you can bring new events from Real-Time Hub.
+Review all prerequisites before beginning.

+## Prerequisites

+Before you begin:

+* You must have a reflex item already created
+* You can connect to events from Real-Time Hub from an empty reflex item
+* You can connect to events from a reflex item that already has events flowing into it

 > [!IMPORTANT]
 > Data Activator is currently in preview.

-From within a Data Activator reflex item, you can bring new events from Real-Time Hub.

-## Prerequisites

-Before you begin, you must have a reflex item already created.
-However, you can connect to events from Real-Time Hub from an empty reflex item, or a reflex item that already has events flowing into it.

 ### Browse Real-Time Hub from reflex